Coalgebraic Geometric Logic: Basic Theory

 We have started building a framework for coalgebraic \emph{geometric} logic and we have investigated examples of concrete functors.
 There are still many unanswered and interesting questions.
 We outline possible directions for further research.

-\begin{description} \item[Modal equivalence versus behavioural equivalence] From Theorem \ref{thm-me-be-lambis2} we know that modal equivalence and behavioural equivalence coincide in $\cat{Mod}(\fun{T})$ if $\fun{T}$ is an endofunctor on $\cat{KSob}$, $\cat{Sob}$ or an endofunctor on $\cat{Top}$ which preserves sobriety.
+\begin{description} \item[Modal equivalence versus behavioural equivalence] From Theorem~\ref{thm-me-be-lambis2} we know that modal equivalence and behavioural equivalence coincide in $\cat{Mod}(\fun{T})$ if $\fun{T}$ is an endofunctor on $\cat{KSob}$, $\cat{Sob}$ or an endofunctor on $\cat{Top}$ which preserves sobriety.
 A natural question is whether the same holds when $\fun{T}$ is an endofunctor on $\cat{KHaus}$. \item[When does a lifted functor restrict to $\cat{KHaus}$?]
 We know of two examples, namely the powerset functor with the box and diamond lifting, and the monotone functor on $\cat{Set}$ with the box and diamond lifting, where the lifted functor on $\cat{Top}$ restricts to $\cat{KHaus}$.
-It would be interesting to investigate whether there are explicit conditions guaranteeing that the lift of a functor restricts to $\cat{KHaus}$.
-These conditions could be either for the $\cat{Set}$-functor one starts with, or the collection of predicate liftings for this functor, or both. \item[Bisimulations] In \cite{BakHan17} the authors define $\Lambda$-bisimulations (which are inspired by \cite{GorSch13}) between $\cat{Set}$-coalgebas.
-In this paper we define $\Lambda$-bisimulations between $\cat{C}$-coalgebras.
-A similar definition yields a notion of $\Lambda$-bisimulation between $\cat{Stone}$-coalgebras, where the interpretants of the proposition letters are clopen sets, see \cite[Definition 2.19]{Gro18}.
-This raises the question whether a more uniform treatment of $\Lambda$-bisimulations is possible, which encompasses all these cases. \item[Modalities and finite observations] Geometric logic is generally introduced as the logic of finite observations, and this explains the choice of connectives ($\land$, $\bigvee$ and, in the first-order version, $\exists$).
+It would be interesting to investigate whether there are explicit conditions guaranteeing that the KKP lift of a functor restricts to $\cat{KHaus}$.
+These conditions could be either for the $\cat{Set}$-functor one starts with, or the collection of predicate liftings for this functor, or both. \item[Modalities and finite observations] Geometric logic is generally introduced as the logic of finite observations, and this explains the choice of connectives ($\land$, $\bigvee$ and, in the first-order version, $\exists$).
 We would like to understand to which degree \emph{modalities} can safely be added to the base language, without violating the (semantic) intuition of finite observability.